LANDSCAPE DESIGN AND LANDSCAPING FOOD FOR THOUGHT:

 An important note to make is that nowadays gardens have a great deal of Hard Landscaping (Brickwork ext) involved and most Landscape designs will include this.
-Qualified landscapers know this and will have the experts that can implement the designs, sometimes not in house (a pool structure for example) but with trained specialists in the market.
+Qualified landscapers know this and will have the experts who can implement the landscape design, sometimes not in-house (a pool structure for example) but with trained specialists in the market.
 The Landscaper does however support the customer in this process and will include any external quotes in the portfolio as part of the costing process.

 The aim at the end of the day is to take the hassle away from the Customer and do the groundwork for the customer.
 Our main goal here is always to save money for our clients.

 How much will it cost?